Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 \subsection{Baselines}

 There are three baselines for our work in our experiment: CCE, BLEU, and SimiLe.
 Categorical Cross-entropy (CCE) loss, as we established in Section~\ref{sec:background}, is by far the main means of computing loss for text generation tasks, including code summarization.
 It represents the state-of-the-practice.
-BLEU is usually used as a metric for evaluation, but has been proposed as a loss function for text generation~\citep{ranzato2016sequence, pasunuru2018multi}.
+BLEU is usually used as a metric for evaluation, but has been proposed as a loss function for text generation~\cite{ranzato2016sequence, pasunuru2018multi}.
 Using BLEU in this fashion represents an n-gram text similarity metric.
-Finally, SimiLe is a semantic text similarity metric repurposed as a loss function~\citep{wieting2019beyond}.
+Finally, SimiLe is a semantic text similarity metric repurposed as a loss function~\cite{wieting2019beyond}.
 The technique is the most similar approach in the literature to this paper.
-It combines a vector-based text similarity technique (SIM by~\citet{wieting2018paranmt}) with a length error penalty component.
+It combines a vector-based text similarity technique (SIM by Wieting and Gimpel~\cite{wieting2018paranmt}) with a length error penalty component.
 Note that in this paper, we replaced SIM with USE as the text similarity foundation for SimiLe.
-SIM and USE do essentially the same thing, and yet USE is much newer, trained on a large corpus of text, and has a highly-supported implementation for reproducibility.
+Compared with SIM, USE is newer, trained on a large corpus of text, and has a highly-supported implementation for reproducibility.
 In addition, using USE reduces experimental variables as we can determine that the difference between SimiLe and other approaches is more likely to be due to the loss function formula instead of differences in the text similarity calculation.

 Note that BLEU and SimiLe rely on a reinforcement learning-like training procedure that is more complex than the one needed for our approach.
-As~\citet{wu2016google} and ~\citet{yasui2019using} point out, using a text similarity metric out-of-the-box as a loss function tends to lead to very unstable training results.
+As Wu et al.~\cite{wu2016google} and Yasui et al.~\cite{yasui2019using} point out, using a text similarity metric out-of-the-box as a loss function tends to lead to very unstable training results.
 Therefore, the recommended procedure is to train using CCE to allow the model to converge, then fine tune using the semantic similarity loss.
 In our experiments, we report BLEU and SimiLe results after one epoch of fine tuning after the CCE loss convergence.
-Since each epoch is relatively small in our datasets (as opposed to internet-scale LLM training), we use the same learning rate and other hyperparameters during the fine-tuning epoch.
+Since the number of samples in our datasets is small (as opposed to internet-scale LLM training), we use the same learning rate and other hyperparameters during the fine-tuning epoch.

 In contrast, an advantage of our approach is that we do not require the additional fine tune epoch and related procedural complexity.
 Our approach is a drop-in replacement for CCE and we train models using it in the same way.